-The appeal period is six months immediately after a period of three months after the date when the application in respect of which the Development & Planning Authority has failed to give notice of its decision was duly made or such extended period as the applicant and the Development & Planning Authority may agree in writing.
-That is, if the planning application was validated on 1 February ,the three months would run until 30 April and the six month appeal period would end on 30 October.
+The appeal period is six months immediately after a period of three months after the date when the application in respect of which the Authority has failed to give notice of its decision was duly made and the Authority may agree in writing.
+That is, if the planning application was validated on 1 February, the three months would run until 30 April and the six month appeal period would end on 30 October.